iyamliane/Linux-Assignment-1/README.md

-# Digital Ocean Server Setup #
+# DigitalOcean Server Setup #

 >***Note:*** This tutorial assumes that you are using Windows Powershell.

 Table of Contents: here

-**What is Digital Ocean?**
+**What is DigitalOcean?**

-Digital ocean provides cloud computing services (object storage, databases, block storage etc.) allowing users (developers, startups, businesses) to deploy their applications.
+DigitalOcean provides cloud computing services (object storage, databases, block storage etc.) allowing users (developers, startups, businesses) to deploy their applications.
 Users can create and deploy their own virtual private servers also known as Droplets.

 This tutorial will walk you through the process of
   1. Creating your SSH key pair